seangtkelley/icken-and-chegg/README.md

 ## Repository Structure

+- `lib`: custom libs as well as the submodules
+- `notebooks`: any jupyter notebooks for experimenting
-The directory `python_scripts` contains all scripts for training, prediction, and evaluation of TextBoxes++ on the map imagery.
-The directory `sbatch_scripts` are the corresponding sbatch scripts for running on the Gypsum compute cluster. `lib` containings customing libs as well as the submodules. `notebooks` contains any jupyter notebooks for experimenting.
+- `python_scripts`: all scripts for training, prediction, and evaluation of TextBoxes++ on the map imagery
+- `sbatch_scripts`: corresponding sbatch scripts for running on Gypsum compute cluster

 ## Script Details